Lande21/RolandeU.github.io/README.md

 I HIT 1K COMMITS!!
 HAPPY SAINT DAY ROLANDA :)
 Occasion: DIVINE SUNDAY, JESUS I TRUST IN YOU!
+MIRACLE: I GOT IN!!!
+MY DAD GOT A JOB AND WE ARE ONE STEP CLOSER!!!!

 Daily cut off, no IG today or youtube yes TT, X,